emefff/Filling-Simulation-of-Real-Cast-Parts-in-OpenFOAM/README.md

 Obviously, we reach high velocities just before the part and also after the inlets (the inlets at the part not the inlet in the simulation).
 Clearly, concerns of increased erosion in these areas were mentionend.
 But there's no way out: the part doesn't allow for larger inlet and runner and, if I remember correctly, there was no desire to build a two cavity tool.

-The simulation of this part and others will have to be repeated with the findings from the following simulation which is of a submarine propeller (sand casting).
+The simulation of this part and others will have to be repeated with the findings from the following simulation which is of a submarine propeller sand casting.

 ## Sand-casting simulation of a submarine propeller